the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-resources.md

 Even when your visual abilities allows you to use efficiently your mouse, writing commands in the terminal/powershell/command is not that difficult.
 You first need to know that linux and OSX use `bash` code natively, while the command line in windows uses `batch script`, which is a different language.

-Here is a small list of tools and training material to know more :
+List of some tools and training materials for using the command-line:
 - A [game to teach one the basics of using a POSIX (Linux, BSD, UNIX) terminal](https://gitlab.com/slackermedia/bashcrawl)
 - Carpentries lesson on [The Unix Shell](https://swcarpentry.github.io/shell-novice/)
 - https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/